A checklist for starting a restaurant

 By familiarizing themselves with regulations, obtaining specific industry-related licenses, and adhering to the basic food safety procedures, restaurant owners can keep their reputation intact and customers out of harm’s way.

-Most restaurant owners wonder how much money does it take to open a restaurant.
-It seems like a simple question but the truth is there’s no one-size-fits-all answer.
+Most people who consider opening a restaurant want to know, how much does it cost to open a restaurant?
+It seems like a simple question but the truth is there’s no one-size-fits-all answer for how much it costs to start a restaurant.
 Restaurant start up costs are dependent on various factors including:

 - Size of the restaurant